serenity-is/docs/api/js/domwise/functions/setRef.md

 `T`

-The value to assign to the ref.
+Value to assign to the ref.

 ## Returns